 The following is written for the naive user.
 If you know things like folders, executable files, and search path, there is no need for you to follow the instructions here.

-Download and save the archive paml4.7.tgz , on your local disk (Make sure you save the file using the correct name.
-Internet Explorer often changes the file name so that it cannot be opened anymore.
-Manually change the name back before double-clicking to extract the files).
+Download and save the archive paml4.9j.tgz on your local disk.
+(Make sure that you save the file using the correct file name.
+If Internet Explorer changes the file extension to .gz, you should change it back to .tgz before double-clicking).
 Unpack the archive into a folder, using Winzip, say.
 Remember the name of the folder.
-The Windows executables are in paml4.7/bin/.
+The Windows executables are in paml4.9j/bin/.
 I suggest that you create a folder for local prorams and move the PAML executables there.
 Here are some notes for doing that.Setting up a folder of local programs and changing the search path.
 You need to do this for your user account only once.
 Suppose your user folder is C:\Users\Ziheng.
 [Please replace this with your own user folder in the following examples.]
 This is the default user folder for me on Vista or Windows 7.
 On Windows XP, it is more unwieldly, somthing like C:\Documents and Settings\Ziheng.
 Use Windows Explorer to create a folder called bin inside your user folder, that is, C:\Users\Ziheng\bin.
 Or if you are the boss of your PC, you may prefer the folder C:\bin.
 Anyway, this is the folder for holding executable programs.

 Next we will add this folder onto the search path, which the OS uses to search for executable programs.
 The following is for Windows Vista.
 The menu may be slightly different on Win 2000/XP, but you should have no problem finding your way.
 Open Control Panel.
 Choose Classic View.
 Double-click on System.
 Choose Advanced System Settings, and click on the tab Advanced.
 Click on the button Environment Variables.
 Under User variables, double-click on the variable Path to edit.
 Click on the "variable value" field and move the cursor to the beginning.
 Insert the name of our program folder C:\Users\Ziheng\Bin; or C:\Bin; or whatever folder you have created.
 Note that the semicolon separates the folder names.
 Be careful not to introduce any errors.
 Click on OK.